 Guinea Pig Cage For Odor Control

 Don’t worry about your guinea pigs being outside.
-They used to live in the outdoors all the time, as long you supply them with adequate housing and bedding for warmth, your guinea pigs will be fine.
+They used to live outdoors all the time, as long you supply them with adequate housing and bedding for warmth, your guinea pigs will be fine.
 Check out my article which focuses on large guinea pig cages here.

 This tip is probably the last one you want to hear but it is probably one of the most useful.
 All you have to do is simply change your guinea pig’s bedding more often and clean your guinea pig cage more regularly.
 Doing this will significantly reduce the smell from your guinea pig cage.
 The smell is simply the result of accumulated waste, get rid of the waste, you get rid of the problem.